forwardemail/free-email-forwarding/README.md

 | ------------------ | :--: | ----------- | ----------------------------------------------- |
 | _@ or leave blank_ | 3600 | SPF         | `v=spf1 a mx include:spf.forwardemail.net -all` |

+> :warning: If you are using Google Apps, you'll need to append `include:_spf.google.com` to the value above – e.g. `v=spf1 a mx include:spf.forwardemail.net include:_spf.google.com -all`.
+>
 > If you already have a similar line with `v=spf1`, then you'll need to append `include:spf.forwardemail.net` right before any existing `include:host.com` records and before the `-all` in the same line (e.g. `v=spf1 a mx include:spf.forwardemail.net include:host.com -all`).
 >
 > Note that there is a difference between `-all` and `~all`.
 The `-` indicates that the SPF check should FAIL if it does not match, and `~` indicates that the SPF check should SOFTFAIL.
 We recommend to use the `-all` approach to prevent domain forgery.